exrhizo/athens-roam-parser/README.md

 These network note tools use a markdown like grammar, with additional rules.

-Here, we extract out Athen's parser to be able to use the grammars as a library!
+Here, we extract out [Athens](https://github.com/athensresearch/athens)'s [parser](https://github.com/athensresearch/athens/blob/main/src/cljc/athens/parser.cljc) to be able to use the grammars as a library!

 ## Development